PA Caregivers Face Additional Anxiety, Stress During Pandemic

 These last few months have been both physically and mentally taxing.
 Potential exposure to COVID-19 is something I still struggle with, as it is inevitable.
 I have no choice but to live with my parents, and we have all silently acknowledged that I now pose a risk to their life as a PA student.
 With my dad having so many physical needs, it’s impossible to avoid contact with him.
 Other than my usual sanitizing routine after coming home, there isn’t much else I can do.
 Honestly, I feel helpless most of the time.

 I know my own mental health is important during this trying time.
 My sister has been the closest thing to therapy for me.
 Despite being two years younger than me, she is the only person in the world who knows what I’m feeling because she feels it too.
-Given all that’s going on in my life, I’ve not yet met with a therapist, despite knowing it can be beneficial.
-I find myself seeking other tasks to serve as distractions, or isolating myself because bottling my emotions is how I’ve dealt with it all since 2016.
+Given all that’s going on in my life, I’ve started to see a therapist, because I know it can be beneficial.
+I’ve also started taking yoga classes with my classmate, which has worked tremendously to ease my anxiety.

 As healthcare workers, it is often easy to neglect our emotional health as the stresses of our personal and professional lives begin to intersect.
 How do we continue to do our work while also preventing our loved ones from contracting a possibly deadly virus?
 How do we take care of ourselves?
 I wish I had the answers.
 Truthfully, I’m still learning and I’ve been taking it day by day since COVID-19 made landfall in the U.S.